 The Strato UL 2 is a lightweight and packable backcountry refuge for everything from weekend getaways to multiweek missions.
 Providing the most living space for the weight in its class, the Strato UL 2 combines innovative design features with premium, lightweight materials to cut weight without sacrificing quality.

 A huge part of that mission is finding a shelter that has the right combination of space and comfort while still being light and packable.
-For me, the Strato UL 2 hits the mark.
+For him, the Strato UL 2 hits the mark.

 You can sleep two in this tent comfortably without feeling cramped.
 And when you’re rolling solo, you’ve got room for days.
-The Strato 2 UL will be joining me on many adventures to come!
+The Strato 2 UL will be joining him on many adventures to come!

 Test by: Adam Ruggiero, Editor in Chief